guillaume-haerinck/imac-tp-signal/README.md

 ## Considerations

 Notebooks are wonderfull tools, but they also comes with some caveats that we are trying to handle in this project.
+The most important idea is to move any shared or complicated code in external .py files.
+Then they will be executed inside the notebooks.

 ### Proper presentation